Venue: Diamond Room 2 - Council House. View directions

 Report of the Deputy Chief Executive (Place)

-To consider any other items of business which the Cabinet Member decides to take as a matter of urgency because of the special circumstances involved.
+Any other items of public business which the Cabinet Member decides to take as matters of urgency because of the special circumstances involved.

 There were no other items of public business.